 What about death and birth, i.e. fixed/fated points on the journey?
 If I trust, the right information will still come through.

 All I can go by is experience and judging is far better than not judging for allowing divine guidance to come through.
 I think judging and trying to control the questions blocks our psychic/intuitive ability.
 However, please make no mistake – I still have boundaries.
-If I am not vibing with the question, I will not read on it, not because of what others have told me about what I can’t or shouldn’t read on but based on my own inner guidance.
+If the question feels off, I will not read on it, not because of what others have told me about what I can’t or shouldn’t read on but based on Holy Spirit guidance.

 Want a reading with me?
 CLICK HERE!